MicrosoftDocs/architecture-center/docs/example-scenario/wsus/wsus-vnet.md

   - Operating System: Windows
   - Tier: Standard
   - Instance: D4 configuration
-  - Managed Disks: Standard HDD 64GB
+  - Managed Disks: Standard HDD 64 GB
 - Virtual Network
   - Type
     - Same Region if transfer is in the same region
     - Across Region if moving data from one region to another
-  - Data Transfer 2GB
+  - Data Transfer 2 GB
   - Region
     - If within the same region, choose the region the WSUS and VNets are in
     - If across region, the Source VNet region is where the WSUS is.
 The destination VNet Region is where the data is going